 Suggesting the lack of a designated cemetery was forcing the burial of people at random locations around town, the Herald called on civic leaders to demonstrate some leadership and come up with a solution.
-The Town responded by creating a cemetery committee that, in turn, enlisted the assistance of

-William Pearce in the search for suitable land.
+The Town responded by creating a cemetery committee that, in turn, enlisted the assistance of William Pearce in the search for suitable land.
 After careful consideration, Pearce selected 112 acres west of town where Shaganappi Golf Course is today.
 Its location on the hill afforded a lovely view of the town site, road access was deemed easy to establish, and there was potential for the site to serve other municipal needs such as a park, or a reservoir, if Calgary chose to establish a waterworks system in the future.
+ABOVE Calgary, AB, 1885.

-Funeral procession Cemetery, Calgary, e 4, 1911.
+Funeral procession n Cemetery, Calgary, ne 4, 1911.